awslabs/aws-data-api-python-sdk/README.md

 ## Setting Up Credentials

 Data API Clients use the same process for setting up credentials as the [AWS Python SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html), and the simplest way of setting up credentials can often be to either install the AWS command line client, or to setup and configure boto3.

-## Creating a Data API Client

-To create a Data API Client, you must:

-* Import the module
-* Perform a one-time connection to the Endpoint addresses in your Account
-* Instantiate the client
+You can use a correctly configured boto3 environment to provide credentials to Data API, or you can explicitly set the access key, secret key, and session token using the control plane and client constructors.

-### Linking to Data API Endpoints
+## Linking to Data API Endpoints

 API endpoints for your client are cached in a local file, and can be refreshed at any time.
 Initially the endpoint addresses are not installed, and so you need to load them.
 To do this, we will create a Data API 'Control Plane' helper, and use it to build our connection set: